Table of content

 A student has to answer the given question using two of the six concepts, They are:

-Using business management tools while elaborating on any of the CUEGIS aspects in your chosen organisation is the ideal way to support your analysis.
+Using business management tools while elaborating on any of the CUEGIS aspects in your chosen organization is the ideal way to support your analysis.
 An example of doing so can be using the Fishbone Diagram for a problem in a company that can be initiated due to the lack of ethical protocols.
 Lastly, you must identify possibilities of other perspectives on any of the CUEGIS concepts in the company from the viewpoint of different stakeholders of the organization.

 In short, the essence of CUEGIS essay are:

-1. CUEGIS concepts
+- CUEGIS concepts

-2. Real-life examples of organizations
+- Real-life examples of organizations

-3. Business tools, insights, and theories from your course
+- Business tools, insights, and theories from your course

 Before we dive into how to write your CUEGIS essay’s answer, let’s understand the pillars around which your answer might be built.

 Example: To further understand the importance of strategy, consider studying how Instagram overtook Snapchat even though Snapchat was the pioneer in introducing 'snapping' photos for conversations.
-Another topic of interest would be Tic-Tok, and it's exponential growth.
-Try and study their marketing 'strategies'.
+Another topic of interest would be Tic-Tok and its exponential growth.
+Try and study their marketing 'strategies.'

 What your examiners are looking for?